lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * When the EAD item is included in the EAD_1 field, the value of the CBOR byte string is the binary representation of the CBOR sequence OUTER_SEQ.
 In turn, OUTER_SEQ is composed of the following elements:

   - The CBOR data item reply_flag, which MAY be present.
 If present, it MUST encode the CBOR simple value true (0xf5) or false (0xf4).
-The semantics of this item is as follows.
+The semantics of this element is as follows.

-    - If the item reply_flag is present and encodes the CBOR simple value true (0xf5), the Initiator is asking the Responder to advertise the EDHOC application profiles that it supports, within the EDHOC message sent in reply to EDHOC message_1.
+    - If reply_flag is present and encodes the CBOR simple value true (0xf5), the Initiator is asking the Responder to advertise the EDHOC application profiles that it supports, within the EDHOC message sent in reply to EDHOC message_1.

       If such a message is EDHOC message_2, the Responder relies on the EAD item "Supported EDHOC application profiles" included in the EAD_2 field.
 If such a message is an EDHOC error message with error code TBD_ERROR_CODE (see {{sec-app-profile-edhoc-error-message}}), the Responder relies on ERR_INFO.

       If the Responder sends either of those messages in reply to such an EDHOC message_1, the Responder MUST honor the request from the Initiator and accordingly advertise the EDHOC application profiles that it supports.

-    - If the item reply_flag is present and encodes the CBOR simple value false (0xf4), the Initiator is suggesting the Responder to not advertise the EDHOC application profiles that it supports, within the EDHOC message sent in reply to EDHOC message_1.
+    - If reply_flag is present and encodes the CBOR simple value false (0xf4), the Initiator is suggesting the Responder to not advertise the EDHOC application profiles that it supports, within the EDHOC message sent in reply to EDHOC message_1.
 This is relevant when the Initiator already knows what EDHOC application profiles are supported by the Responder, e.g., based on previous interactions with that Responder or on the outcome of a discovery process.

       In spite of the suggestion from the Initiator, the Responder MAY still advertise the EDHOC application profiles that it supports, when replying to EDHOC message_1 with EDHOC message_2 or with an EDHOC error message with error code TBD_ERROR_CODE (see {{sec-app-profile-edhoc-error-message}}).
 For example, when sending EDHOC message_2, the Responder might wish to steer the rest of the EDHOC session in a specific way, by including the EAD item "Supported EDHOC application profiles" that specifies information corresponding to EDHOC_Information prescriptive parameters (see {{Section 3.4 of I-D.ietf-ace-edhoc-oscore-profile}}).